kyverno/website/content/en/docs/Writing policies/validate.md

       pattern:
         spec:
           containers:
           # Select all containers in the pod.
+The `name` field here is not specifically required but serves
+          # as a visual aid for instructional purposes.
           - name: "*"
             resources:
               limits: